rickb777/jsontree/README.md

 provided that the input was an array of strings.

-The `AsXxx` methods *simply alter the type* of the result based on inspection of the value; the value is absent if it is not of the correct type or have a direct conversion (number → int, etc).
+The `AsXxx` methods *simply alter the type* of the result based on inspection of the value; the value is absent if it is not of the correct type or does not have a direct conversion (e.g. number → `int`).

 The `CoerceXxx` methods *convert the type* of the result to the required type (e.g. by using `strconv.ParseInt`); the resulting value is absent if conversion failed.

 The `Option.Present()` method returns true iff the value is present.
 If not, `Option.Err` will provide information about why not.

 It is OK to call methods on absent option values; the earlier error will be propagated to the result.